 FAQ’s about our Tiny Homes

-In the interest of helping you get the most out of your DIY tiny home, we’re proud to present this collection of FAQs.
+In the interest of helping you learn more about our tiny homes as well as tiny home living in general, we’re proud to present this collection of FAQs.
 Is your question not covered here?
 Fill out the form on this page and we’d be happy to get back to you with an answer.

 Once my tiny home on a trailer has been delivered, can I take the wheels off?